 Early on his path to superstardom, Sylvester Stallone headed to the small town of Hope, British Columbia (three hours from Seattle, Washington, and 90 minutes from Vancouver), to make the first movie in the Rambo series, First Blood.
 Stallone's character, ex-Green Beret John Rambo, innocently wanders into Hope only to be persecuted to the brink by local hicks.
 He finally blows a gasket, receding into the region's wilderness and Cascade mountain range all the while killing every law enforcement officer that crosses his path.

 Director Tony Richardson substituted Tadoussac, Quebec, for the New England setting in his movie The Hotel New Hampshire.
 The Hotel Tadoussac is where John Irving's humorous but often bleak and disturbing tale unfolds.

 Much of this film featuring a scantily clad Darryl Hannah as a Cro-Magnon woman fighting for rights amongst Neanderthal men was filmed in British Columbia's Okanagan Valley.

-This laid back region is focused around the Okanagan River, which extends into Washington State.
-Its scenic location and dry climate has historically attracted retirees, but as of late is well known for its outstanding wineries.
+This laid-back region is focused around the Okanagan River, which extends into Washington State.
+Its scenic location and dry climate have historically attracted retirees, but as of late is well known for its outstanding wineries.

 "The Shipping News" (2001)